Al--Zn/DiscountCrawler/README.md

 3. Available spider_name: `jd`(for data on jd.com), `smzdm`(for data on smzdm.com)
 4. To ensure the data is up-to-date, you may use the `crontab` command in your Unix-like system to run the command periodically.
 For example, you can create a file named `period_task`, and write `0 */2 * * * scrapy crawl jd` in it, then type `sudo crontab period_task` in your terminal to activate it.
 You can refer to the manual page of `crontab` to get more details.
+5. The crawled data will be created under the project folder as a json file.